-Natural IUI’s are a good first line therapy for women with unexplained infertility, mild male factor, minimal endometriosis, and for those using donor sperm insemination.
+Natural IUI’s are a good first-line therapy for women with unexplained infertility, mild male factor, minimal endometriosis, and for those using donor sperm insemination.
 It is recommended for women who have at least one fallopian tube open and ovulate regularly.
 There is no medication involved in a natural IUI cycle.
 Medically speaking, a natural IUI is most closely related to natural conception.
-The timing of ovulation is monitored by using an over-the-counter ovulation predictors, by measuring body basal temperature or by ultrasound monitoring.
+The timing of ovulation is monitored by using over-the-counter ovulation predictors, by measuring body basal temperature or by ultrasound monitoring.
 All these methods provide information about the timing of ovulation.
 When the egg is about to be released, the IUI is performed placing the sperm directly into the uterus.

 IUI and Clomid